4 Benefits Of Spearmint Tea For Acne And Its Side Effects

 Spearmint Tea For Acne: What Does Science Say?

 Though testosterone is a male sex hormone, the ovaries may produce it in small amounts.
 Drinking spearmint tea reduces testosterone levels, thus regulating excess sebum production.
-This property may help reduce acne, especially if it is caused by hormonal fluctuations.
+This property may help reduce pimples, especially if it is caused by hormonal fluctuations.

 Further research is required to establish the efficacy of spearmint tea for acne.
 Its acne-reducing benefits are primarily anecdotal, and many people have tried this remedy and found it to be effective.